longlostsoul/EvoYellow/README.md

 # Pokémon EvoYellow

 This is a disassembly of Pokémon Yellow with bonus features; Pikachu now evolves, and all pokemon now follow as of version v3.
 There are also branches with a following [**meowth**][evomeowth] and following [**eevee**][evoeevee] instead of Pikachu for a starter; these get updated less often.
-There is also now a minimalist version elsewhere, if you wanted JUST following, running, evolving Raichu, boy/girl choice, and 151 mons, you want the minimalist one.
+There is also now a minimalist version [**elsewhere**][minyellow], if you wanted JUST following, running, evolving Raichu, boy/girl choice, and 151 mons, you want the minimalist one.
 You do have my permission to use this for whatever you like.

 Version version 4: